Josef-Friedrich/mscxyz/README.rst

                             combined_composer.
 Deletes combined_subtitle if this field
                             is equal tocombined_title.
 Move combined_subtitle to
                             combimed_title if combined_title is empty.
-      -i SOURCE_FIELDS FORMAT_STRING, --distribute-fields SOURCE_FIELDS FORMAT_STRING
+      -i <source-fields> <format-string>, --distribute-fields <source-fields> <format-string>
-                            Distribute source fields to target fields applying a format string on the source fields.
-It is possible to apply multiple --distribute-fields options.
-SOURCE_FIELDS can be a single field or a comma separated list of fields: field_one,field_two.
-The program tries first to match the FORMAT_STRING on the first source field.
-If thisfails, it tries the second source field ... an so on.
+                            Distribute source fields to target fields by applying a format string on the source fields.
+It is possible to apply multiple --distribute-fields options. <source-fields> can be
+                            a single field or a comma separated list of fields: field_one,field_two.
+The program tries first to match the
+                            <format-string> on the first source field.
+If thisfails, it
+                            tries the second source field ... and so on.
       -j, --json            Additionally write the meta data to a json file.
       -l DESTINATION FORMAT_STRING, --log DESTINATION FORMAT_STRING
                             Write one line per file to a text file. e. g. --log